sashianl/sample_service/docs/testing/coverage.md

 The top level `README.md` file contains a CodeCov "badge" indicating the current coverage percentage for the master branch.

-For analysis of coverage in the develop or any other branch,
+For a summary of coverage in the "develop" or any other branch, please see the GitHub action step "Coverage summary".
+For a detailed report of non-master branches, you will need to run the tests locally and look in `htmlcov`.